NomeGeneric0/engineering-foundations/README.md

-# engineering-foundations
+# Engineering Foundations

-Engineering studies and applied programming focused on control, automation and electrical systems.
+This repository contains my first engineering-related studies and experiments.
+The goal is to document my learning process in programming and applied engineering.

+## Topics
+- Python basics for engineering
+- Mathematical problem solving
+- Simple simulations

+## Tools
+- Python
+- Git/GitHub